 - Classification of chemical hazards according to GHS standards, including pure chemicals and chemical mixes.

 - Minor changes to definitions of health hazard classes, including:

-- Specific precautionary statements are rationalised in Annex 3.
-Other have been expanded – the statement P503 (advise to refer to manufacturer or supplier for info on disposal, recovery and recycling) has now been added for certain explosives.
+- Others have been expanded – the statement P503 (advice to refer to manufacturer or supplier for info on disposal, recovery, and recycling) has now been added for certain explosives.

 Benefits of GHS Adoption

-GHS in chemical Labelling
+GHS in Chemical Labelling

 The Globally Harmonized System covers all hazardous chemicals, which are divided into three major groups: